ohsu-comp-bio/vrs_anvil_toolkit/README.md

 4. **Error Handling:**
-   - Implements robust error handling to address issues like invalid input files, connectivity problems with the GA4GH VRS API, invalid variants and more.
+   - Implements robust error handling to address issues like invalid input files, invalid variants, connectivity problems with the GA4GH MetaKB API, and more.

 ## Getting Started